 This extension skips most of the WooCommerce checkout process, and customers leave your site from the Cart page to complete checkout through PayPal.

-PayPal Express is meant to reduce the amount of data entry (and possible error) required by the customer.
-To achieve this, PayPal Express sends the customer’s billing information after they log into PayPal and authorize the transaction.
+PayPal Checkout is meant to reduce the amount of data entry (and possible error) required by the customer.
+To achieve this, PayPal Checkout sends the customer’s billing information after they log into PayPal and authorize the transaction.

 - Customer shops on your site